mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_point_of_sale_connection_token

-<p>To connect to a reader the Stripe Terminal SDK needs to retrieve a short-lived connection token from Stripe, proxied through your server.
-On your backend, add an endpoint that creates and returns a connection token.</p>
+To connect to a reader the Stripe Terminal SDK needs to retrieve a short-lived connection token from Stripe, proxied through your server.
+On your backend, add an endpoint that creates and returns a connection token.

 <details><summary>Parameters</summary>